 - There is a 2 Euro fee to enter the National Geological Park of Nea Kameni.
 While exploring, stay on marked paths to avoid loose lava rock.

-- If you’re looking for a cozy studio apartment in which to stay, do consider the Rhapsody Apartments in Imerovigli.
-Owner George was helpful and friendly, even going so far as to share with us delicious Santorini zucchini from his own garden.
+- If you’re looking for a cozy studio apartment in which to stay, consider the Rhapsody Apartments (affiliate link) in Imerovigli.
+The owner, George, was helpful and friendly, even going so far as to share delicious Santorini zucchini from his own garden with us.
 We loved the apartment’s quiet location, yet walkable distance to Fira, the island’s public transportation hub.

 - Need more inspiration?
 This link contains an index of all my posts from Greece.